- Created on the 22 February, 2017.

 Cortisol that can also be called compound F hydrocortisone is produced in the adrenal cortex within the zona fasciculate or the zona reticularis.
 Majority of it is found to bound either to cortisol-binding globulins (CBG)(around 90%) or albumin (approx. 7%), whilst only a small fraction between 1-3% is found either as unconjugated or free cortisol.
 This is the biologically active form of cortisol and it is released in salvia and is then excreted through the kidneys as a relatively small portion among many of the metabolites of cortisol.
 The amount of free cortisol that is present in blood is responsible for regulating its secretion in the adrenal cortex via a negative feedback mechanism through corticotropin releasing hormone (CRH) within the hypothalamic region and through the ACTH within the pituitary gland.

-The minimum sensitivity detection limit of free cortisol using this free cortisol in saliva ELISA kit was approximately 24.0 pg/ml.
-The dynamic assay range for this kit is 0.1 – 30.0 ng/ml.
+The minimum sensitivity detection limit of free cortisol using current free cortisol saliva ELISA kit was approximately 24.0 pg/ml.
+The dynamic range for this ELISA assay is 0.1 – 30.0 ng/ml.

 - Measurement of salivary cortisol in 2012 – laboratory techniques and clinical indications.
 Clin Endocrinol (Oxf).
 (2012) 77 (5): 645-51.
 Review.
 Inder W.J., et al.